MirkoHernandez/c-idioms/c-idioms.md

 ## Process optional arguments first

-As seen in the original K&R, optional arguments start with a minus sign.
+As seen in the original K&R, by convention optional arguments start with a minus sign.

 ```C
 while(--argc > 0 && (*++argv)[0] == '-') {
 	// Process optional arguments
 }
 ```